 Beatles-lovers tend to lay blame on Yoko Ono or Paul McCartney for the band splitting up.
-Now, more than half a century since the most memorable breakups in music history, Paul McCartney himself is clearing up the rumors surrounding the Beatles’ split.
+More than half a century since the most memorable breakups in music history, Paul McCartney himself has cleared up the rumors surrounding the Beatles’ split.
 According to McCartney, it was actually John Lennon who instigated the band’s breakup.

 McCartney recalls the Beatles’ break-up as “the most difficult period of my life.”
 Although he would go on to shoulder most of the blame for the band’s demise over the next half-decade, McCartney wanted the band to continue on.
 McCartney felt that the bad was still creating “pretty good stuff.
 Abbey Road [and] Let It Be [are] not bad.”

 Claiming these two albums are “not bad” is putting things lightly.
 Abbey Road has been hailed as one of the greatest albums of all time, and Let It Be topped album charts in both America and the United Kingdom.

 McCartney goes on to say in the BBC interview that “this was my band, this was my job, this was my life, so I wanted to continue.”
 Ultimately, McCartney believes that it was John Lennon who really broke up the band, because “the point of it really was that John was making a new life with Yoko.
 John had always wanted to sort of break loose from society, you know because he was brought up by his Aunt Mimi, who was quite repressive, so he was always looking to break loose.”

 Lennon and Ono would certainly go on to pursue different social activism activities after the Beatles’ split, including holding “bed-ins” for peace in Amsterdam and Montreal in 1969 to protest the Vietnam War.